Code-Institute-Submissions/user-centric-frontend-project/README.md

 - > Responsinator.com
     1. follow the link responsinator.com;
-    2. copy the website link (url) and paste within the field and click go.
+    2. copy the website link (URL) and paste within the field and click go.
     3. The webpage will be displayed in different screens already not needing to change as same as GCDT.

 ### Unfixed bugs